 Under the shade of a sombrero

-One of the world’s great civilizations, Mexico is a great cruise destination with its melange of Mesoamerican cultures, modern indigenous tribes and Spanish traditions; it’s a vibrant modern economy too, the biggest in Latin America after Brazil.
+Cruise to Mexico in 2020-2021 and discover one of the world’s great civilizations.
+A destination with its melange of Mesoamerican cultures, modern indigenous tribes and Spanish traditions; it’s a vibrant modern economy too, the biggest in Latin America after Brazil.

 Mexico’s landscapes are just as diverse, from the shimmering blue coastline of Baja California and the iconic cactus-strewn deserts of the north to the Mayan villages and gorgeous palm-smothered beaches of the Caribbean Sea.
 You can climb volcanoes, watch whales, swim underground and tour tequila farms during your holiday to Mexico.